Pelmeni (Russian dumplings)

 instagram.com/wasissthanna

-"This recipe is based on a childhood favorite from one of our senior video editors, Artur.
-They are a timeless favorite of his family who came to Germany from Siberia years ago.
-Get the whole family involved and make a sort of assembly line—one person rolls the dough, the others cut, fill and fold the pelmeni, and then, last but not least, they're boiled in a bay leaf fortified pot of water.
-Bathe them in butter in a frying pan or serve them with sour cream and dill, the choice is yours!
-They also freeze incredibly well, just make sure to freeze them in a single layer, not touching, before transferring them to a bag for long term storage."
+"This recipe for Russian dumplings, known as pelmeni, is a childhood favorite of one of our senior video editors, Artur.
+Get the whole family involved and make a sort of assembly line—one person rolls the dough, the others cut, fill and fold the pelmeni.
+Last but not least, boil them in a bay leaf-infused pot of water.
+Bathe your pelmeni in butter in a frying pan or serve them with sour cream and dill, the choice is yours!
+They also freeze incredibly well, just make sure to freeze them in a single layer, not touching, before transferring the frozen pelmeni to a bag for long term storage."

 Difficulty